-- a.
-Brake efficiency, calculated from the total brake force and expressed as a percentage of the vehicle weight. - Note: The vehicle weight and algorithm used shall be in accordance with that defined in the latest version of the MOT Inspection Manual for Class III and IV vehicles. - b.
+a.
+Brake efficiency, calculated from the total brake force and expressed as a percentage of the relevant vehicle testing weight.

+Note: The vehicle testing weight and algorithm used shall be in accordance with that defined in the latest version of the MOT Inspection Manual for Class VII vehicles.

+b.
 Imbalance of brake force between the left and right wheels on a steered axle, expressed as a percentage of the higher brake force.